 - Avoid serving anything but water between meals (to avoid filling bellies up with milk or juice).

 - Serve very small portions to start to avoid wasting food or overwhelming the kids with large portions.

 - Create some mealtime structure so there are set expectations at the table.

 - Let it be okay if a child isn’t as hungry as you expect them to be.
 The Division of Responsibility can be helpful here.

 How do I get my picky toddler to eat?

-Make sure there is something on the table that the child usually likes, even if it’s something simple like fruit or cheese.
+Make sure there is 1-2 foods on the table that the child usually likes, even if it’s something simple like fruit or cheese.
 Surround them with the food you want them to eat and let them decide what and how much of it to eat.
-Give them a chance to stay in touch with their own hunger cues without prodding, pushing, or cajoling.
-Those cues of hunger and fullness are what they need to know how much to feed themselves as they grow into adolescents as adults—and they can be hard to tap into if they are constantly overridden by external cues (pushing to eat a certain amount, say), however well-intentioned.
-Most of us adults are well aware of this, too
+Using this Division of Responsibility in Feeding approach to meals is a total GAME CHANGER as it clearly delineates what the parent and child are responsible for at the table, lessening pressure on everyone.
+It also gives them a chance to stay in touch with their own hunger cues without prodding, pushing, or cajoling—which makes mealtimes more enjoyable for you too.

 You can also try to involve them in doing something to help get ready for the meal to distract them from their concern about what’s for dinner.
 Try letting them help to set the table, help with simple meal prep (like washing veggies), or wash their hands.
 Hand washing is an excellent toddler-diversion tactic when they get upset about something!